-By being more cognizant of the realities facing bisexual people, and by being careful about reporting on someone who identifies as bisexual, the media can help eliminate some of the misconceptions and damaging stereotypes bisexual people face on a daily basis.
+By being more cognizant of the realities facing bisexual people and the community’s many diversities, and by fairly and accurately reporting on people who are bisexual, the media can help eliminate some of the misconceptions and damaging stereotypes bisexual people face on a daily basis.

-It's not a phase or a deception.
+Avoid suggesting bisexuality is a phase or a deception.
 Do not imply that being bisexual is a phase and that bisexuals are “on their way” to being gay or lesbian.
-People who self-identify as bisexual are not confused, indecisive, or lying.
-Studies consistently show that bisexual is a distinct sexual orientation and not an experimental or transitional stage.
+People who are bisexual are not confused, indecisive, or lying.
+Bisexuality is a distinct sexual orientation and not an experimental or transitional stage.

-Bisexual does not mean promiscuous: A common stereotype is that bisexual people do not want to be, or cannot be, monogamous.
+Avoid stereotypes that associate bisexuality with promiscuity.
+A common and inaccurate stereotype is that all bisexual people do not want to be, or cannot be, monogamous.
 This is simply not true.
-Bisexual people form monogamous relationships in the same percentages as heterosexual, gay, and lesbian people.
-It is inaccurate and harmful to imply that bisexual people are more promiscuous than others.
-Since the 1990s, there has been a tendency to blame promiscuous bisexual people for spreading HIV and other diseases to the "general population."
-This is a blatantly false and harmful stereotype.
+Bisexual people are just as capable of forming committed monogamous relationships as straight, gay, and lesbian people.
+It is inaccurate and harmful to imply that bisexual people are categorically more “promiscuous” than others.
+People of all sexual orientations can be monogamous for some or all of their lives, or they can choose other types of relationships.
+This decision is entirely separate from one’s sexual orientation.

-Other terms you might hear: Some people who have the capacity to be attracted to people of any gender choose other words to describe their sexual orientation such as: pansexual, polysexual, omnisexual, fluid, or queer.
-Some people prefer to avoid any label at all.
-Given the lack of understanding of even the word bisexual, it's best to only use alternate words if someone specifically self-identifies that way and asks for their preferred term to be used.
+Other terms you might hear: Some people who have the capacity to be attracted to people of any gender may consider themselves part of the bi+ community and/or choose other words to describe their sexual orientation, such as: pansexual, polysexual, omnisexual, fluid, queer, and more.
+Some people prefer to avoid all labels.
+Ask people how they describe themselves.

 Please reach out to the below organizations — or GLAAD (firstname.lastname@example.org) — to learn more and connect with spokespeople: